cjdbarlow/Part-One/medical-gas-supply.md

             * Nitrogen: 77°K
             * Oxygen:  90°K
             * Helium: 4°K
-            Helium *can* be produced by fractional distillation, but liquifying it is understandably difficult given the very, very low boiling point.
+            Helium *can* be produced by fractional distillation, but liquefying it is understandably difficult given the very, very low boiling point.
 Helium can also be mined, as helium produced by alpha decay of radioactive materials may be trapped in gas pockets under the earth.
     * Liquid air is then **fractionally distilled**
     Temperature of liquid air is raised slowly.
-        * As the boiling point of each gas is reached (e.g. 77°K for nitrogen), that gas will begin to vaporise from the liquid, and can be collected
+        * As the boiling point of each gas is reached (e.g. 77°K for nitrogen), that gas will begin to vapourise from the liquid, and can be collected
         * The remaining liquid can then be further heated, until the boiling point for the next gas is reached
         * This process can be repeated until all the desired gases have been separated